 2. Will current flow more easily through a thick wire or a thin wire of the same material, when connected to the same source?
 Why?

 ρ is the resistivity of the material of the wire,

 l is the length of the wire

 A is the area of the cross-section of the wire.

 From the equation, it is evident that the area of the cross-section of wire is inversely proportional to the resistance.
-Therefore, thinner the wire, more the resistance and vice versa.
+Therefore, the thinner the wire, the more the resistance and vice versa.
 Hence, current flows more easily through a thick wire than a thin wire.

 3. Let the resistance of an electrical component remain constant while the potential difference across the two ends of the component decreases to half of its former value.
 What change will occur in the current through it?

 The change in the current flowing through the electrical component can be determined by Ohm’s Law.

 According to Ohm’s Law, the current is given by

 I = V/R